theonewithalltheerrors/Fen-s-Creative-Coding/README.md

 almost
 not quite

 5. Instancing was hard.
 But this is my best/most interesting grid output.
-I like the misty feedback. //referencing the file called 'secxond submission'
+I like the misty feedback. //referencing the file called 'second submission'

 6. Simple But Beautiful only looks simple!
 I had to work out the colour on my own because google didn't get my question.
 I love how the colopurs turned out though.